 Of course, achieving these vesicles involves overcoming significant technical challenges by drug developers.
 Chief among these challenges is the issue of controlling size and distribution.
 Numerous methods exist.
 Some involve multi-step processes that include spontaneous assembly under bulk mixing conditions, followed by extrusion or sonication to achieve the appropriate tiny particle size and relatively tight size distributions.

 Microfluidics Is the Superior Technology

-Our unique, proprietary fixed-geometry interaction chamber is at the heart of every Microfluidics Microfluidizer® machine.
+Our unique, proprietary fixed-geometry Interaction Chamber™ is at the heart of every Microfluidizer® processor.
 This advanced technology enables process engineers to achieve vanishingly small particle sizes, with uniform particle size distributions, often within a single pass.
 Efficient encapsulation rates are achieved using this high-pressure homogenization featuring controlled shear rates and precise temperature control.

 For more information contact us today and a knowledgeable sales representative will get in touch shortly.